-Expectation of small percentage increase in funding per pupil for 2022-23 and 2023-24.
-Increase to UIFSM for years 2 and 3 as well as similar levels of High Needs funding
+Expectation of small percentage increase in funding per pupil for 2022-23 and 2023-24 despite reduction in pupil numbers.

+Increase in lettings and caterings income due to price rises.
+Donations and fundraising as well as High Needs funding to increase.